 The program is tuition-free.

-The duration of the program is four semesters for full-time study and eight semesters for part-time study and leads to an MA degree in Classical Studies upon successful completion of a total of 120 ECTS credits.
+for full-time study and eight semesters for part-time study and leads to an MA degree in Classical Studies upon successful completion of a total of 120 ECTS credits.

 Admissions